abbaselhajj05/JobBridge/README.md

-Sure!
-Here's a complete README for your JobBridge PHP project.

 # JobBridge

 JobBridge is a web application designed to connect job seekers with potential employers, streamlining the job application process.
 This PHP-based project provides a platform for employers to post job listings and for job seekers to create profiles, search for jobs, and submit applications.